dreamking60/d3-start-to-finish-leanpub/manuscript/20 PRACTICAL Add more circles.md

 }
 ```

-We add a new function `initializeGroup` to take care of initialising each `<g>` element.
+We add a new function `initialiseGroup` to take care of initialising each `<g>` element.
 This function sets the class attribute of each `<g>` element to `country`, adds a circle for each energy type and adds the `<text>` element for the label.
 Each of the circles also gets a class attribute that describes the energy type it refers to.

 `updateGroup` now selects each of the four circles and updates its radius using the new properties we added in the previous section.

 ## Style the circles

-By default SVG circles have a fill colour of black, so let's set the fill to `none` and the stroke to `#aaa`:
+By default SVG circles have a fill colour of black meaning we can't distinguish the circles, so let's set the fill to `none` and the stroke to `#aaa`:

 {caption: "css/style.css"}
 ```css